-Slovenia: No lawsuit against the former management at Petrol30.
-December 2020. / SEE Energy News
+Slovenia: No lawsuit against the former management at Petrol, SEE Energy News

 In October, the special audit of Petrol’s main transactions from the beginning of 2015 until the departure of the former management led by Tomaz Berlocnik in October last year found irregularities in eight of the 30 audited transactions.